home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ha_domain: zwave_js
 ---

-This integration allows you to utilize Z-Wave JS to control a Z-Wave network.
+This integration allows you to control a Z-Wave network via Z-Wave JS.

 ## Requirements